Salah-Moo-Sms/World-Life-Expectancy/README.md

 ## Overview

-The **World Life Expectancy Analysis** project examines global trends in life expectancy, adult mortality, GDP, and socio-economic factors over 15 years.
+The **World Life Expectancy Analysis** project examines global trends in life expectancy, adult mortality, GDP, and socio-economic factors over for years.
 Using SQL for data analysis, the project aims to identify patterns in health outcomes and understand how socio-economic factors like GDP influence life expectancy trends across countries and regions.

 This project is structured around two datasets: